 - Loss of a beloved.

-A few questions to answer might be handy in the procedure to of knowing whether you are suffering with Anxiety Disorder, this isn’t the test though.
+A few questions to answer might be handy in the procedure of knowing whether you are suffering from Anxiety Disorder, this isn’t the test though.

 And like I said,

 Don’t forget to take the “How do I if I have an Anxiety Disorder?” after you go through these questions.